Trevorboeije/Project-B-Application-cinema/README.md

 - Checkout to your own branch
 - Merge the development branch into your own branch
 - Push your own branch

+Before you update the master branch, the development branch must have been tested completely and it must be working completely!